2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 ```

 :::: pitfall ::::
-It is extremely important that we keep our "redundant properties" synchronised with the actual state of our objects, even when exceptions are raised.
+It is extremely important that we keep our "redundant properties" synchronized with the actual state of our objects, even when exceptions are raised.
 Not doing so will create bugs.
 :::::::::::::::::

 Let's consider another example: we have a standard linked list, like the one that follows: